devmachiine/npm-nano-module/README.md

 When a nano is requested, `nano-module` fetches it from the web (only once), then caches, and returns it.

-The next time your app runs, it'll load it from the `nano_modules` folder on the 1st call, and already in memory for subsequent calls.
+The next time your app runs, it'll load it from the `nano_modules` folder on the 1st call, and from memory for subsequent calls.

 ## Stable dependencies